-- A single, 2-week course of rifaximin 550 mg three times daily was efficacious in improving abdominal pain symptoms and provided durable response for a median of 3.5 months post-treatment - Rifaximin is efficacious in relieving abdominal pain in adults with IBS-D
+• A single, 2-week course of rifaximin 550 mg three times daily was efficacious in improving abdominal pain symptoms and provided durable response for a median of 3.5 months post-treatment Rifaximin is efficacious in relieving

-REFERENCES: 1, Lacy BE, et al, Gastroenterology, 2016;150(6):1393-1407, 2, Hungin APS, et al, Aliment Pharmacol Ther, 2005;21(11):1365 erology.
-2014;146(6):1500-1512.
-4. Lembo A, et al. Gasi ploav.
-2016:151(6):1113-1121.
-5. Pimentel M. et al. Dig Dis Sci.
-2011;56(7):2067-2072.
+EFERENCES: 1.
+Lacy BE, et al. Gastroenterology.
+2016;150(6):1393-1407.
+2. Hungin APS, et al. liment Pharmacol Ther.
+2005;21(11):1365-1375.
+3. Mayer EA, et al. Gastroenterology.
+2014;146(6):1500-151 Lembo A, et al. Gastroenterology.
+2016;151(6):1113-1121.
+5. Pimentel M, et al. Dig Dis Sci.
+2011;56(7):2067-2072

 ACKNOWLEDGMENTS: The trial and post hoc analyses were supported by Salix Pharmaceuticals.
-Technical editorial and medical writing assistance was provided under the direction of the authors by Mary Beth Monorief, PhD, and Jillian Gee, PhD (tormerly), Synchrony Medical Communications, LLC, West Chester, PA.
-Funding for this support was provided by Salix Pharmaceuticals.
+Technical editorial and medical writing assistance was provided under the direction of the authors by Mary Beth Moncrief, PhD, and Jillian Gee, PhD, Synchrony Medical Communications, LLC, West Chester, PA. unding for this support was provided by Salix Pharmaceuticals.

-DISCLOSURES: AL reports serving as a consultant for Salix Pharmaceuticals.
-Propris receiving a research grant for riflaximin in irritable bowel syndrome from Salix Pharmaceuticals.
-2H reports before a memory of Salix Pharmaceuticals.
-MP reports encoding a consultant for and receiv-research grants from Salix Pharmaceuticals.
-In Pharmaceuticals and the salix Pharmaceuticals.
-MP reports encoding a consultant for and receiv-research grants from Salix Pharmaceuticals.
-In Pharmaceuticals.
-MP reports encoding a greenent with Salix Pharmaceuticals.
+DISCLOSURES: OF and ZH report being employees of Salix Pharmaceuticals.
+AL reports serving as a consultant for Salix Pharmaceuticals.
+SR reports receiving a research grant for rifaximin in irritable bowe vndrome from Salix Pharmaceuticals.
+MP reports serving as a consultant for and receiving research grants from Salix Pharmaceuticals.
+In addition, Cedars-Sinai Medical Center has a licensing agreement with Salix Pharmaceuticals.